 Marian Burton Webb, a lifetime resident of Athens for her 82 years, was welcomed into the warm arms of the Lord on Saturday, July 13th.
 "Momma" to her children and "Mimi" to her grandchildren, to everyone she was a gracious southern lady.

-To send flowers in memory of Marian Webb (Burton), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marian Webb (Burton), please visit our Heartfelt Sympathies Store.

 Marian was a classy woman with a quiet but sharp sense of humor.
 She had a knack for finding the beauty in most things, from a fine piece of art to a red bird fluttering outside her window.
 She was even known to address those she loved most as "beauty" in her own unique way of endearment.
 Marian had a skillful passion for design and decor, and took great pride in the beautiful home of 52 years she created on Woodward Avenue with her late husband, Dexter.
 She was happy to have remained there until her very last day.
 Marian also enjoyed spending time at her home in Boca Grande, FL socializing with friends from far and wide in the place she described as being "just a dream."
 Without a shadow of a doubt, she was known by her sincere love and dedication to her family, friends and church.
 Marian would welcome all into her home, feed them well, and insist they "take a dip" in her pool.
 Even until the very end, her manners remained top of mind and she was quick to thank all who helped her.
 In truth, she was a remarkable wife, mother, grandmother and friend.
 She simply was the "cats meow."
 Fiercely loved and fondly remembered, the stroke of affection that Marian brushed on our souls will be forever cherished by us all.